Strategies & tips

 Summary: Why advertising psychology is an underestimated success factor

-Promotional items are more than just giveaways – they are a powerful instrument of advertising psychology.
-With thoughtful use, they can build trust, generate positive emotions and promote long-term customer loyalty.
-The Psychology in advertising shows impressively how profound the effect of seemingly small gestures can be.
+Promotional items are more than just giveaways – they are a powerful tool of advertising psychology.
+When used thoughtfully, they can build trust, generate positive emotions and promote long-term customer loyalty.
+The psychology of advertising shows impressively how profound the effect of seemingly small gestures can be.

 The following therefore applies to marketing managers and the self-employed: those who select advertising materials strategically and use them in a psychologically optimized way have a clear competitive advantage – not just in the short term, but in the long term.